Felt-tip marker mode

 Add grate and smoke

-Draw a simple grate across the opening, tuck in small flame shapes, and curl a few smoke lines upward.
+Draw a simple grate across the open top, place small flame shapes above it, and curl a few smoke lines to the side.

 -